beckynevin/MergerMonger/README.md

 # 12 = means of all classes

 ```

+Other versions of the load_LDA_from_simulation function are:
+-load_LDA_from_simulation_sliding_time, which allows you to adjust the time of post-coalescence cut-off
+-load_LDA_from_simulation_changing_priors, which allows you to input the starting prior, we used this to explore how changing the input prior alters the measured merger fraction
+-load_LDA_from_simulation_changing_priors_changing_validation_set, which allows you to play around with the relative fraction of mergers in the validation set

 ## 2) Measure predictor values from images (GalaxySmelter):
 I also include some utilities for visualizing individual galaxies and their predictor values.